CSAR will hold personal details supplied by individuals for one or more of these three reasons only:

 Members can chose to be emailed for two optional purposes:

 - To be invited to provide feedback on events that have taken place

-On joining, these options are opted out.
-Members can opt in when they join, or subsequently change their preferences by going to https://www.csar.org.uk/update-details/
+On joining, the first is opted in by default, the second is opted out.
+Members can change this when they join, or subsequently change their preferences by going to https://www.csar.org.uk/update-details/

 Members are not able to opt out of receiving emails that relate to the administration of their membership e.g. notification of the expiry of their membership, or notification of the Annual General Meeting of the charity.